-Increase in the revenue from rents and operating fees was due to indexation and the seasonal price increases fixed in the contracts.
 The utilization of leased car parks decreased slightly compared to the same period last year, which is also related to the introduction of free parking in Budapest due to the situation caused by the COVID-19 pandemic.

 Intermediate services include utility and telephone charges billed to tenants.
-Re-invoicing mainly comprises the re-invoicing of the utility consumption by the tenants in the Flórián Udvar Office Building (8-10 Polgár Street, District III of Budapest), the electricity consumption of the tenants of the Victor Hugo Office Building (18-22 Victor Hugo Street, Budapest) and the consumption of tenants of the hotel located at 114-116 Üllői Street, District X of Budapest.
+Re-invoicing mainly comprises the re-invoicing of the utility consumption by the tenants in the Flórián Udvar Office Building (Budapest III, Polgár utca 8-10.), the electricity consumption of the tenants of the Victor Hugo Office Building (Budapest, Victor Hugo utca 18-22.) and the consumption of tenants of the hotel located at Budapest X, Üllői út 114-116.

-Revenue from the sale of properties/land also increased, due to the fact that in the first half of the year 2 units, and in the second half 8 more building plots were sold.
+Revenue from the sale of properties/land also increased, due to the fact that in H1 2 units and in H2 8 more building plots were sold by the Parent Company.